UDAP

 Condition Error raised

-Server returns HTTP 204 Safire::Errors::DiscoveryError (server signals no UDAP workflows for that community)
+Server returns HTTP 204 Safire::Errors::DiscoveryError (server signals no UDAP workflows for the requested community)

 Connection failure, timeout, SSL error, or redirect to a non-HTTPS URL Safire::Errors::NetworkError